Music

 St Peter’s music curriculum is fashioned through our golden threads of values, inspiration, excellence and community.

 Values – Our music curriculum embraces our school and British values through exposure to different cultures and genres of music.
-We teach children to listen and appraise musicians throughout different time periods.
+We teach children to listen and appraise music and musicians throughout different time periods.
 Through our music lessons, children learn how to be tolerant and develop their individual liberty.
 Lessons are a safe space where children can discuss their likes and dislikes using musical vocabulary, sharing their thoughts with their peers.
 These skills are deep rooted with respect and give children vital tools.

 Excellence- Our cohesively planned music curriculum and enrichment opportunities allow for all pupils to develop their skills and knowledge of music.
 Our music curriculum is progressive and upon leaving St Peter’s we strive for our children to be well rounded musicians.